jonlu/SimpleShell/README.md

 # SimpleShell
-A shell capable of important UNIX sys calls
+A shell capable of important UNIX sys calls.
+Written in C.

 ## Disclaimer:
 This code was written for ECS 150: Operating Systems.
 As such, I cannot